-An insolvency lawyer is a legal professional who specialises in the Corporations Act 2001 (CTH) and its rules and regulations, and the Bankruptcy Act 1966 (CTH) and its rules and regulations.
+An insolvency lawyer is a legal professional with a focus on insolvency issues in the Corporations Act 2001 (CTH) and its rules and regulations, and the Bankruptcy Act 1966 (CTH) and its rules and regulations.

 Usually dealing with an insolvency lawyer means that a client will have to talk about financially sensitive subjects.
 However, all discussions with insolvency lawyers are privileged, which means that your insolvency lawyer owes a duty of confidentiality to their client.